-Emotions run high when you are fighting for your parenting time, your housing, your assets, and self-worth.
+Emotions run high when you are fighting for your parenting time, your housing, your assets, your self-worth.
 When your divorce is contentious it is easy to choose vulgar language and communicate with grit and raw emotion.
 As natural and tempting as it is to write to your ex from this feeling place, there are benefits to choosing your words carefully and taking the high road during divorce.

 When writing to your ex, it is recommended to use email rather than text so that a valid record of your correspondence is available if needed.
 If you are feeling overcome with emotion and need to communicate with your former spouse, take a few breaths and do this instead:

-- Write your letter on a Word document, date it and file it as unsent.
+- Write your letter on a Word document, date it, and file it as unsent.
 This allows you to release your emotions and let off steam, while preserving your dignity.

 - Ask a close and trusted friend if you can text your tirade to them.
 Write as if you are speaking to your ex, but message your friend.
 You receive the benefit of releasing the toxic words and tumultuous emotions to a safe place.